-- Because Joe sees the paid rates on his Truckstop.com account while he is talking to Mary, he knows the exact average rate paid for the New Mexico to Illinois lane.
-If Mary offers him a lower rate, he can point to the data to easily negotiate a fair rate based on real averages.
+- Because Joe sees the rates on his Truckstop account while he’s talking to Mary, he knows the exact average rate paid for the New Mexico to Illinois lane.
+If Mary offers him a lower rate, he can point to the data to negotiate a fair rate based on actual averages.

 - For Mary, the same is true.
-If Joe wants a rate that is too high, she can easily point to paid rates to negotiate.
+If Joe wants too high a rate, Mary can easily point to paid rates to negotiate.